-- Initial Credit: Use the carbon quantification tool which contains a worksheet called "Data Collection" for use in tracking each tree.
-In that file or another tree inventory system, document the GPS coordinates for each tree planted. - 2) Years 4 and 6: Project Operators must generate a random sample of project tree sites using the Single Tree Quantification Tool.
+- 1) Single Tree - a.
+Initial Credit: Use the carbon quantification tool which contains a worksheet called "Data Collection" for use in tracking each tree.
+In that file or another tree inventory system, document the GPS coordinates for each tree planted. - b.
+Years 4 and 6: Project Operators must generate a random sample of project tree sites using the Single Tree Quantification Tool.
 Project Operators must visit those sampled tree sites and collect data on whether the sample contains a live tree, standing dead tree, or no tree.
 Provide geocoded photos or imaging of a minimum sample of 20% of the trees.
-The tracking file includes a column where each tree is assigned a unique serial number to help with tracking each coordinate and tree picture or image. - a.
-Based on this data, the number and species of project trees is adjusted and a new CO2 projected amount by Year 26 is generated. - 3) Year 14: Project Operators must follow the same process as stated above for Years 4 and 6, except they must also measure DBH on the sample of trees.
-The DBH will be used to ensure growth curve consistent with the projected CO2 storage at Year 26. - a.
-If the actual growth curves of project trees are less than was projected, the number of credits issued at Year 14 will be adjusted downward. - 4) Year 26: Project Operators must generate a random sample of project trees and measure DBH on the sample of trees.
+The tracking file includes a column where each tree is assigned a unique serial number to help with tracking each coordinate and tree picture or image. - i.
+Based on this data, the number and species of project trees is adjusted and a new CO2 projected amount by Year 26 is generated. - c.
+Year 14: Project Operators must follow the same process as stated above for Years 4 and 6, except they must also measure DBH on the sample of trees.
+The DBH will be used to ensure growth curve consistent with the projected CO2 storage at Year 26. - i.
+If the actual growth curves of project trees are less than was projected, the number of credits issued at Year 14 will be adjusted downward. - d.
+Year 26: Project Operators must generate a random sample of project trees and measure DBH on the sample of trees.
 The DBH will be used to calculate CO2 storage at that time.
-Project Operators must also submit geocoded photos of the sampled trees. - a.
-Credits may be issued based on the actual CO2 storage at Year 26, minus credits already issued.
+Project Operators must also submit geocoded photos of the sampled trees.